gcarreno/setup-lazarus/README.md

 * `1.0.14` - comes with FPC "v2.6.2"
 * `1.0.12` - comes with FPC "v2.6.2"

+### include-packages

+**OPTIONAL** List of packages to install.

+You can ask the action to fetch packages and install them after Lazarus is installed.

+Format is a string with the packages separated by comma: "Package 1, Package 2, Package 3".

+The list of packages can be searched at the [Lazarus IDE repository](https://packages.lazarus-ide.org).

+**IMPORTANT** There is no dependency checks implemented YET.
+**IMPORTANT** You must order your package list in order to satisfy the dendencies yourself.

 ## Platforms

 At the moment this action only supports: